tnyima/Breed_Plant/README.md

 # to do
 - enlarged canvas that shows whatever the last selected plant was
-- fix the placement of the images
+- fix the placement of the images (for now)
-- stroke and size stuff
 - make all the image files lower resolution
 - create a few starter plants that utilize all the drawn elements
 - fix the grid to work for different screen sizes